buildpacks/spec/buildpack.md

 #### Unmet Buildpack Plan Entries

-The lifecycle SHALL assume that all requirements in the Buildpack Plan where met by the buildpack unless the buildpack writes an entry with the given name to the `unmet` section of `build.toml`.
+The lifecycle SHALL assume that all requirements in the Buildpack Plan were met by the buildpack unless the buildpack writes an entry with the given name to the `unmet` section of `build.toml`.

 For each entry in `<plan>`:
   - **If** there is an unmet entry in `build.toml` with a matching `name`, the lifecycle